Cash-Out Refinance Guide: Requirements and Rates for 2025

 A cash-out refinance replaces your existing home loan with a new, larger mortgage.
 The difference between your new loan amount and your old one is returned to you as cash-back at closing.

 Cash-out refinancing lets you tap the equity in your home and use it for any purpose you like.
-And it’s a great way to access a large sum of money at very low interest rates.
+And it’s a great way to access a large sum of money at lower interest rates.

 Verify your cash-out refinance eligibility.
 Start here